NLnetLabs/rpki-doc/source/routinator/running.rst

      Starts the daemon that periodically fetches and verifies RPKI data, after which it exposes the VRPs via RPKI-RTR, HTTP, or both.

 To see if Routinator has been initialised correctly, it is recommended to perform an initial test run.
-You can do this by having Routinator print a Validated ROA Payload
+You can do this by having Routinator print a validated ROA payload
-(VRP) list with the ``vrps`` sub-command, and using ``-v`` to increase the log level.
+(VRP) list with the ``vrps`` sub-command, and using ``-v`` to increase the log level to ``INFO`` to see if Routinator establishes rsync connections as expected.

 .. code-block:: bash

    routinator -v vrps

-Now, you can see how Routinator downloads the entire RPKI repository to your machine, validates it and produces a list of AS numbers and prefixes in the default CSV format which is sent to standard output.
+Now, you can see how Routinator connects to the five RPKI trust anchors, downloads the the contents of the repositories to your machine, validates it and produces a list of validated ROA payloads in the default CSV format to standard output.
 From a cold start, this process will take about two minutes.

 Printing a List of VRPs
 -----------------------